beyarkay/masters-thesis/src/05_results.md

 To evaluate this model on an English-language dataset, the following phrase was gestured as the model made predictions, all in real time:

+\begin{framed}
-> the quick brown fox jumped over the lazy dog
+    \texttt{the quick brown fox jumped over the lazy dog}
+\end{framed

-Figure \ref{fig:05_pred_plot_7400_to_8500_lazy} shows the prediction probabilities and sensor values for the word "lazy ".
-There are several points to note here.
+The resulting dataset of the sensor data while typing this phrase has 9400 observations.
+Figure \ref{fig:05_pred_plot_7400_to_8500_lazy} shows the prediction probabilities and sensor values during the period of time in which the word "lazy " was typed.

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_pred_plot_7400_to_8500_lazy}}
-    \caption[Best model predictions and probabilities for "lazy"]{Time series plot of the sensor values and model predictions while gesturing the word "lazy ".
+    \caption[Best Model Predictions and Probabilities for "lazy"]{Time series plot of the sensor values and model predictions while gesturing the word "lazy ".
 Spaces are shown with quotes.
-Top: each box shows the predicted keystroke and it's probability.
+Top: each box shows the predicted keystroke and its probability.
 Boxes are green if the probability is above 50\% and the prediction is correct and it is at the correct timestamp.
     Predictions which are either of too low probability, at the incorrect time, or plainly wrong have a red box.
 Bottom: Each box shows the ground truth